yandex-cloud/docs/en/_includes/mdb/mch-dbms-user-settings.md

    Possible values:

-   * `0`: Nested column is converted into an array of tuples.
+   * `0`: A nested column is converted into an array of tuples.
-   * `1`: Nested column is converted into individual arrays.
+   * `1`: A nested column is converted into individual arrays.

    The default value is `1`.